deatrich/linux-home-server/linux-server.md

 Testing will depend on your device and client.

-*Suppose you have a MATE desktop session* with your Pi server or another Linux device.
+*Suppose you have a MATE desktop session* on your Pi server or on another Linux device.
 Open a file browser:

   Applications -> Accessories -> Files